swcarpentry/good-enough-practices-in-scientific-computing/index.md

     *   Meanings and units of fields
     *   Stored as data not as text (e.g., a CSV table of data descriptors, not paragraphs of prose)

+Remember that even text---often thought of as a lowest common denominator---can be painful.
+[Jenny Bryan][bryan-rebuttal] writes:

+> Text is an area of consistent agony for me,
+> even when collaborating with people who have bought in to plain text,
+> version control, etc.
+> It is exacerbated when I have a collaborator who has never even heard of line endings or encoding.
+>
+> Those plain text files we all love?
+> If you've got people editing or even opening/closing them on different platforms,
+> possibly with locale set to something other than US English,
+> things can get weird.
+> Line endings cycle through \n, \r\n, and \r and "smart quotes" drive you crazy.
+>
+> Then you get large and uninformative diffs or the dreaded �.

 ## Software

 1. Every analysis step is represented textually (complete with parameter values)